cockroachdb/docs/v2.2/rollback-transaction.md

 The `ROLLBACK` [statement](sql-statements.html) aborts the current [transaction](transactions.html), discarding all updates made by statements included in the transaction.

-When using [client-side transaction retries](transactions.html#client-side-transaction-retries), use `ROLLBACK TO SAVEPOINT cockroach_restart` to handle a transaction that needs to be retried (identified via the `40001` error code or `retry transaction` string in the error message), and then re-execute the statements you want the transaction to contain.
+When using [client-side transaction retries](transactions.html#client-side-transaction-retries), use `ROLLBACK TO SAVEPOINT` to handle a transaction that needs to be retried (identified via the `40001` error code or `retry transaction` string in the error message), and then re-execute the statements you want the transaction to contain.

 ## Synopsis